Bionatura Conference Series Vol 2. No 1. 2019

 Over time all these factors lead to an increase in revenue for farmers, as more crops can be cultivated on less land and in the following years harvested trees provide fruits, and fuelwood 33.
 Finally, yields remain stable and do not decline as rapidly as traditional crops, as such permaculture systems also minimize the leaching of nutrients 34.

 Experimental procedure for mycorrhiza counting on Mollesnejta

 At the end of November 2018, an agroforestry plot was implemented for test purposes as part of this experiment.
 In total, three rows of trees were planted with 3.8 m space in between and with 0.75 m to the next plant within the row.
 In total, about 150 trees were planted.
-One half of it is Tagasaste (Cytisusproliferus), the other half is Ch'acatea (Dodonaeaviscosa).
-The two species were separated by an uncovered open space of 15 m (see Figure 4).
+One half of the experimental area is Tagasaste (Cytisus proliferus), the other half is Ch'acatea (Dodonaea viscosa).
+The two species were separated by an uncovered open space of 15 m (see Figure 4)

 Figure 4: The trial area at Mollesnejta

 The plot was designed to find out how the number of mycorrhiza populations on the tree roots in this agroforestry plot will change over time and how this will impact the crop yields.
 Root samples were first taken for analysis in the laboratory.
 It should also be determined if there is a simple, quick and inexpensive method for detecting mycorrhiza in tree roots and at the same time allowing for a count of symbiotic fungal hyphae.

 Experimental setup for mycorrhiza counting